 With the overall trend of population decline in southeastern Ohio, I thought it would be interesting to look at the largest cities (and in some cases former cities) in southeastern Ohio to see what areas have been hit the hardest with population decline.

-Here are the 12 I looked at: Portsmouth, Ironton, Chillicothe, Gallipolis, Pomeroy, Athens, Nelsonville, Logan, New Lexington, Belpre, Marietta, and Zanesville.
+Here are the 14 I looked at: Portsmouth, Ironton, Chillicothe, Gallipolis, Pomeroy, Athens, Nelsonville, Logan, New Lexington, Belpre, Marietta, Zanesville, Jackson and Wellston.

 Here is what I found from census information listed on Wikipedia: